MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 To install via pip:

 #.
-Create the a conda environment via :code:`conda create -n polyglotdb -c conda-forge openjdk pip`
+Create the a conda environment via :code:`conda create -n polyglotdb -c conda-forge openjdk=21 pip`
 #.
 Activate conda environment :code:`conda activate polyglotdb`
 #.
 Install PolyglotDB via :code:`pip install polyglotdb`, which will install the ``pgdb`` utility that can be run inside your conda environment
    and manages a local database.